-1) emails, or text messages, and any attachments that were (a) sent to or from Todd Stern and/or Susan Biniaz (whether as to, from, cc: or bcc:), (b) to or from any individual(s) (including as to, from, cc: or bcc:) with an email address ending in "wwfus.org" and/or "nrdc.org", or which includes such address.
+1) emails, or text messages, and any attachments that were (a) sent to or from Trigg Talley (whether as to, from, cc: or bcc:), (b) to or from any individual(s) (including as to, from, cc: or bcc:) with an email address ending in "wwfus.org" and/or "nrdc.org", or has senate.gov in their address, or which email or text includes such address anywhere in its body.
 This includes but is not limited to threads that include correspondence with anyone at such and address, anywhere in the email thread.